alirezaarzehgar/ticket-service/README.md

-test                           Run tests and return status code of unit tests test-dev                       Run database on container and tests on local machine swag                           Install swagger and format/init comments
+test                           Run tests and return status code of unit tests test-dev                       Run database on container and tests on local machine swag                           Install swagger and format/init comments deploy-swagger                 Deploy swagger and create static site on github pages
 ```

 ## Swagger documentions
 After running project you can access to documentions using following path:

 localhost:8000/swagger/index.html

+Running `make deploy-swagger` will create a github pages and create static site from your swagger doc then push it on your github account.

 ## Contributing
 We welcome and appreciate all contributions, no matter how small!